AnthonyKuang/ProjectLumiere/README.md

 - `/public` is a Next.js-specific directory.
 It contains static resources, such as images.
 See https://nextjs.org/docs/basic-features/static-file-serving.
 - `/styles` contains the CSS used to style our application.
 We use TailwindCSS, which is exported in `/styles/global.css`.

-> There are comments on many files that describe the use case and links to resources!
+> There are comments on many files that describe the use case with links to resources!

 ## Next.js